Outreach services provide mental health treatment and therapeutic support to enable individuals to recover, develop coping strategies and stay well.

 Following patient's discharge from the program, a discharge summary will be sent to the referrer.

-Please call The Victoria Clinic Outreach Program Manager on 03 9420 9244
+For more information please call The Victoria Clinic Outreach Program Manager on 03 9420 9244.